Joshua-HsinYa-Lin/socet-matrix-calculator/README.md

 3. Press **Y** to store the value in memory and advance to the next coordinate.
 4. Input proceeds row by row, left to right.
 5. **LED Indicators:** The Left 8 LEDs show row progress; the Right 8 LEDs show column progress (No lights = 1, all 8 lights = completed).
-6. Once Matrix 1 is completely entered, the middle LED switches to a **fast blink**.
+6. Once Matrix 1 is completely entered, the middle RGB LED switches to a **fast blinking Green**.

 ### Step 3: Operation Selection
-1. With the middle LED fast blinking, select the operation:
+1. With the middle RGB LED fast blinking Green, select the operation:
     * Press **A** for Addition.
     * Press **B** for Multiplication.
     * Press **C** for Transposition.